Understanding Anger in Therapy

 Anger is a protective emotion.
 It often arrives when:

-• Another feeling underneath (fear, hurt, shame) is too overwhelming, too uncomfortable, so anger feels doable more then what is hiding,
+Another feeling underneath (fear, hurt, shame) is too overwhelming, too uncomfortable, so anger feels more manageable than what is hiding.

 Anger is not the problem.
 Feeling unsafe with anger is.

-Many clients have never been allowed to feel angry growing up.
+Many clients have never been allowed to feel angry while growing up.
 Some were punished for it.
-Others learned their anger caused distance, fear, arguments or rejection.
-So as adults, they often say:
+Others learned that their anger caused distance, fear, arguments, or rejection.
+As adults, they often say:

 “I’ve not been allowed to feel angry.”